jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FO 18 When amalgamating companies are parties to financial arrangement
 When this section applies
-(1) This section applies when amalgamating companies are parties to a financial arrangement that exists on the date of the amalgamation of the companies.
+(1) This section applies when amalgamating companies are parties to a financial arrangement that exists on the date of the amalgamation of the companies and section FO 21 does not apply.
 Financial arrangement discharged
 (2) The financial arrangement is, for the purposes of section EW 31 (Base price adjustment formula), treated as having been discharged immediately before the amalgamation.
 The consideration for the discharge is as follows:
   (a) on a resident's restricted amalgamation,—